xKeNcHii/PwnedGuardian/README.md

 ## Getting Started

-To get started with PwnGuardian, follow these steps:
+To use the PwnGuardian script middleware in your Express.js application, follow these steps:

 1. Clone the repository to your local machine: